The Best Vitamins For Working Out

 Have you heard how great vitamin A is for eye health?
 Chances are, you have, but there's much more to vitamin A than just that.

-As far as workouts are concerned, vitamin A is key for building muscle and strength.
+As far as workouts are concerned, vitamin A is key for muscle size and strength.
 That's because vitamin A can help support muscle protein synthesis.

 Vitamin A can also help with creating glycogen.
 Since glycogen is the energy stored in your muscles ... it can be used for fuel during your workouts.
 This is how vitamin A can help increase your strength and workout performance.